tienntr/archlinux-on-865g9/README.md

 COMPRESSZST=(zstd -c -z -q --threads=8 -)
 ```

+### Rebuild AUR packages after dependencies update

+If dependencies of an AUR package are updated, the packages may need to be rebuilt.
+(Most?)
+AUR helpers don't do this automatically.

+Installed `rebuild-detector`, and run `checkrebuild -v` to know which packages
+should be rebuilt. `rebuild-dectector` also install pacman hook that run the check
+automatically with smaller scan graph.
+It should be note that the tool may have
+false negative.

+To rebuild manually after a known dependenies update, search for the dependents and
-### Rebuild AUR packages that depend on Python after Python update
+rebuild them.
+For example, to rebuild all AUR packages that depend on Python after a
+Python update, run:

 ```
 pacman -Qoq /usr/lib/python${PREV_VERSION}/ | paru -S --rebuild --no-confirm -